harshpatel080503/Stable-Diffusion/README.md

 ![Output](https://github.com/user-attachments/assets/f6c2c167-e510-46a3-8d06-9df2b8a9fe4b)
 **PROMPT**:- A HAPPY DOG WITH BIG SMILE

-- **Note:**End to End Stable Diffusion Project with Deployment Coming Soon...
+- Note:-End to End Stable Diffusion Project with Deployment Coming Soon...

 ## 👥 Contributing
 Contributions are welcome!
 Please follow these steps to contribute: